Danish player bags five-year deal for TotalEnergies’ North Sea oil & gas assets

 Moreover, these closer ties between TotalEnegies and Semco Maritime will contribute to ensuring efficient operations, “ultimately securing the Danish energy supply from the North Sea with the Tyra project as a particularly important priority.”
 The first gas from Tyra II is slated for the winter season of 2023/24.
 Once on stream, it is expected to deliver 2.8 billion cubic meters of gas per year, which amounts to 80 per cent of the forecasted Danish gas production.

-Semco Maritime confirmed that the five-year contract with TotalEnergies, which started on 1 November 2022, “ensures a long-term planning horizon,” enabling the Danish firm to attract, retain and further develop highly skilled onshore and offshore workers for the contract and future assignments.
+Semco Maritime confirms that the five-year contract with TotalEnergies, which started on 1 November 2022, “ensures a long-term planning horizon,” enabling the Danish firm to attract, retain and further develop highly skilled onshore and offshore workers for the contract and future assignments.

 When it comes to Semco Maritime’s recent activities, it is worth noting that the company secured another five-year deal in August 2022 with Aker BP.